pdlfs/deltafs-umbrella/README.cray.md

 ## VPIC BASELINE

 The following scripts are involved to run vpic baseline tests.

-Each vpic baseline run consists of a `write` phase and a `read` phase.
+Each vpic baseline run consists of a `write` phase that generates N-N particle timestep dumps and a `read` phase that performs queries on one or more particle trajectroies.

 **NOTE**: all scripts are in the install dir.
 Do not use the script templates in the build dir.
 ```